GowraRohith/electricity-consumption-neural/index.md

 ![partial autocorrelation function](partial-autocorrelation-function.png)

 Both the autocorrelation and partial autocorrelation plots exhibit significant volatility, implying that correlations exist across several intervals in the time series.
-When a Dickey-Fuller test is run, the following results are yielded:
+A Dickey-Fuller test is run:

-**Input [1]:**

 ```
 result = adfuller(data1)